allamand/aws-cdk-eks-multi-region-workshop/content/40-deploy-clusters/300-container/320-resource.en.md

 ## Loading the stack on the entry point

-Open the **bin/multi-cluster-ts.ts** file and load the stack.
-Paste the code below under the CluterStack you just created.
+Open the bin/multi-cluster-ts.ts file and load the stack.
+Paste the code below under the ClusterStack you just created

 ```typescript
 new ContainerStack(app, `ContainerStack-${primaryRegion.region}`, {env: primaryRegion, cluster: primaryCluster.cluster });